cosmos/gaia/docs/roadmap/README.md

 # Previous Releases

-Please see the table below for libray versions and other dependencies.
+Please see the table below for library versions and other dependencies.

 ## Cosmos Hub Release Details